umairmughal70/umairmughal70/README.md

 🌟 Open Source: I am a strong advocate for open-source projects and actively contribute to various data science and AI initiatives.
 Collaboration and knowledge sharing are the cornerstones of my GitHub journey.

 Let's Connect
 📫 Contact: If you'd like to collaborate, have a data-related question, or simply want to chat about AI and data science, feel free to reach out to me.
-You can contact me through GitHub or connect with me on [LinkedIn](linkedin.com\in\umairsabiullah).
+You can contact me through GitHub or connect with me at umairmughal70@gmail.com

 📚 Learning Together: I'm always eager to learn and share knowledge.
 Let's embark on this data-driven journey together and discover the endless possibilities that data science and artificial intelligence have to offer.